pauldotyu/azure-virtual-desktop-bicep/README.md

 # azure-virtual-desktop-bicep

-> WORK IN PROGRESS BUT ENOUGH TO GET YOUR GOING 😊
+> WORK IN PROGRESS BUT ENOUGH TO GET YOU GOING 😊

 Running this repo requires the following:
 - Non-overlapping private IP space